Getting Personal, Asking About Career Choices

 Asking personal questions is how we get to know people, and how we find out if we want to do business with them or not.
 This workshop teaches what kind of questions to ask, how to ask them, how to listen, and how to respond to answers.
 We explain the things people do that make other people reluctant to reveal themselves, and how to avoid doing those things.

-This workshop is a set of three sessions, one or two hours each, spaced one week apart.
+Three sessions, one or two hours each, spaced one week apart.
 The sessions are live and interactive, led by Carl Ingalls, and conducted by teleseminar (telephone).
 A workbook will be sent by email to each participant.
 Exercises are assigned for participants to do between sessions.
 Each session will be recorded, and the recording of each session will be sent to each participant.

 Confidentiality - we require each participant in this workshop to assure the other participants that they will not disclose any confidential information they may hear.
 The purpose is to help participants feel more comfortable about discussing personal and business issues in the workshop.
 We do this verbally during the first session of the workshop, while the session is being recorded.

 Schedule: (please note that the date has recently been changed) The next workshop on Getting Personal starts on Fri 14 April 2017 at Noon (USA Eastern Time - same as New York City).
 The second and third sessions of this workshop are on Fri 21 April and Fri 28 April, same time.- $245 USD per student

 We accept PayPal and most major credit cards around the world.

 If you have previously taken the workshop “Connecting with High Probability” (which was taught by Jacques Werth), then please note that this workshop is very similar.

 There is an article on the HPS blog (You Have to Get Personal) that explains some of the background behind this process.